Alleviate the everyday stresses of travelling with these top travel hacks.

-Packing is an exciting but frustrating venture.
+Packing is an exciting but frustrating venture – and overpacking is one of the most common travel mistakes.
 Roll up your clothes inside your bag or suitcase – it’s more space efficient and decreases the chance of wrinkles.
 You can even roll underwear and socks within your clothes for extra room.

 2. Lie about your luggage

 We don’t usually encourage telling tales at Rough Guides HQ, but if you mark your bags as fragile, even when they’re not, airport staff will take better care of them.
 They’re also likely to be first off the flight so you’re first out the door.